ChristopheGovaerts/WebSite/README.md

 # WebSite
-Collection of file for use in test personal website
+Collection of files for use in test personal website